hawtio/hawtio/BUILDING.md

 Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin for Chrome and then enable it for the website (click the live reload icon on the right of the address bar)

-Clone [this repo](https://github.com/hawtio/livereload-jvm/tree/file-exclude) and check out the file-exclude branch.
+Clone [this repo](https://github.com/hawtio/livereload-jvm).
 Build using an "mvn clean install".
 To start the Live Reload server run this command in a **separate shell** from the livereload-jvm project directory:

     java -jar target/livereload-jvm-0.2.0-SNAPSHOT-onejar.jar -d ../hawtio/hawtio-web/src/main/webapp/ -e .*\.ts$